VerticalRelevance/IncidentFoundations-Blueprint/templates/member_account/custom_action/README.md

 ### Use
-1. The security engineer logs in to the AWS console and switches to the region where all Security Hub findings are aggregated.
+1. The security engineer logs in to the AWS console in the Centralized Security account or member account and switches to the region where all Security Hub findings are aggregated.
    - Either in findings or insights,  they look for EC2.19 findings that are in FAILED compliance status.
    - The findings are analyzed.
 Findings linked to security groups that need to be altered are selected.
    - The engineer selects the “remove0rules” action from the  actions dropdown menu.
 A message at the top of the console will indicate that the findings have been sent to CloudwatchEvents.

 2. Security Hub creates one or more new Cloudwatch event(s) that contains the information about the findings to be remedied.